raspberrypilearning/amazing-image-identifier/en/step_1.md

 ---

-It’s not necessary to have this knowledge, but it will help you achieve more complex, or visually impressive, results:
+You do not need to have any other skills to complete this project.
+However, you might like to consider them if you want to create more complex, or visually impressive, results:
 #### For web projects
 If you’re going to build the web application, knowing how to code with HTML, CSS, and JavaScript will let you build a more sophisticated interface around the machine vision model.
- + The [Guide to my country](https://projects.raspberrypi.org/en/projects/cd-beginner-html-css-sushi) projects will show you how to create a website with HTML and CSS
+ + The [Guide to my country](https://projects.raspberrypi.org/en/projects/cd-beginner-html-css-sushi) project shows you how to create a website with HTML and CSS
- + [Guess the colour](https://projects.raspberrypi.org/en/projects/cd-beginner-javascript-sushi) and [to-do list](https://projects.raspberrypi.org/en/projects/cd-intermediate-javascript-sushi) will show you how to use JavaScript to create more complex interactive websites
+ + [Guess the colour!](https://projects.raspberrypi.org/en/projects/cd-beginner-javascript-sushi) and [To-do list](https://projects.raspberrypi.org/en/projects/cd-intermediate-javascript-sushi) both show you how to use JavaScript to create more complex interactive websites
- + Build a Python Web Server with Flask will show you how to take full advantage of Flask’s templates to include the information from your machine vision model in a web page
+ + [Build a Python web server with Flask](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask) shows you how to take full advantage of Flask’s templates to include the information from your machine vision model in a web page

 #### For desktop projects
-On the other hand, if you want to build a desktop application, you can check out Getting started with GUIs to see the full variety of features and controls you can add to it.
+On the other hand, if you want to build a desktop application, you can check out [Getting started with GUIs](https://projects.raspberrypi.org/en/projects/getting-started-with-guis) to see the full variety of features and controls you can add to it.

 --- /collapse ---